-Prof Fatih Porikli is an IEEE Fellow and a Professor in the Research School of Engineering, Australian National University (ANU), Canberra.
-He is currently acting as the Chief Scientist at Huawei, Santa Clara.
-Until 2017, he was the Computer Vision Research Group Leader at Data61/CSIRO, Australia.
+Fatih Porikli is an IEEE Fellow and the Global Lead of Perception at Qualcomm.
+He was a full tenured Professor in the Research School of Engineering, Australian National University (ANU), Canberra.
+He served as the Vice President of San Diego Device Hardware Competency Center, Futurewei, San Diego.
+He was the Chief Scientist of Autonomous Vehicles at Futurewei, Santa Clara.
+Until 2017, he was the Computer Vision Research Group Leader at Data61/CSIRO, Australia (before merging, at NICTA).
 He has received his PhD from New York University (NYU), New York in 2002.
 Previously he served a Distinguished Research Scientist at Mitsubishi Electric Research Laboratories (MERL), Cambridge.
-Before joining MERL in 2000, he developed satellite imaging solutions at HRL, Malibu CA, and 3D display systems at AT&T Research Laboratories, Middletown, NJ.
+Before joining MERL in 2000, he developed satellite imaging solutions at HRL, Malibu CA, and 3D display systems at AT&T Research Labs, Middletown, NJ.

 He has contributed broadly to object and motion detection, object tracking, image enhancement and super-resolution, visual representations, and video analytics.
 His current research interests include computer vision, pattern recognition, deep learning, manifold learning, sparse optimization, multimedia processing, data analytics, and online learning with many commercial applications including video surveillance, medical systems, automotive perception, car navigation, intelligent transportation, logistics, satellite systems, automation, visualization, and consumer electronics.

 Prof Porikli was the recipient of the R&D 100 Scientist of the Year Award in 2006.
-He has won 4 best paper awards at premier IEEE conferences including the Best Paper Runner-Up at IEEE CVPR in 2007, the Best Paper at IEEE Workshop on Object Tracking and Classification beyond Visible Spectrum (OTCBVS) in 2010, and the Best Paper from IEEE AVSS in 2011, and the Best Poster Award at IEEE AVSS in 2014.
+He has won 7 best paper awards at premier conferences including the IAPR MVA Test-of-Time Best Paper of the Decade in 2019, the Best Paper on Deep/Machine Learning at APSIPA 2017, the Best Student Paper at IEEE ACCV 2016, the Best Poster Award at IEEE AVSS in 2014, the Best Paper at IEEE AVSS in 2011, the Best Paper at IEEE Workshop on Object Tracking and Classification beyond Visible Spectrum in 2010, the Best Paper Runner-Up at IEEE CVPR in 2007, Elsevier Pattern Recognition Journal Honorable Mention 2020, and the Best Paper Award at CVPR 2021 Embedded Vision Workshop.

-Serving as the Associate Editor of 6 premier journals for the past 8 years including IEEE Signal Processing Magazine (impact rate 6.0), SIAM Imaging Sciences (rank 2 out of 236 applied math journals), Springer Journal on Machine Vision Applications, IEEE Transactions on Multimedia, EURASIP Journal on Image & Video Processing (2012-2015), and Springer Journal on Real-time Image & Video Processing (2007-2016), Prof Porikli is acknowledged as one of the forerunners of the computer vision community.
+Serving as the Associate Editor of many premier journals including IEEE Transactions on Neural NEtworks and Learning Systems (2018-now), IEEE Transactions on Multimedia (2018-2021), IEEE Signal Processing Magazine (2015-2018), SIAM Imaging Sciences (2012-2016), Springer Journal on Machine Vision Applications (2010-now), EURASIP Journal on Image & Video Processing (2012-2015), and Springer Journal on Real-time Image & Video Processing (2007-now), Prof Porikli is acknowledged as one of the forerunners of the computer vision community.

 He was the General Chair of AVSS 2010 and WACV 2014, and the Program Chair of WACV 2015 and AVSS 2012, two premier application-driven computer vision events.
 He organized more than a twenty IEEE Computer Society cosponsored workshops including IEEE Workshop on Online Learning for Computer Vision in last 6 years.
-He served on the organizing committees of several flagship conferences including ICCV, ECCV, CVPR, ICIP, AVSS, ICPR, AI, ICME, ISVC, and ICASSP.
-He served as Area Chair of ICCV 2015, CVPR 2009, ICPR 2010, IV 2008, ICME 2006, and many.
-He was a panelist judge at several NSF proposal panels from 2006 to 2013 and gave keynotes in various events.
+He served on the organizing committees of several flagship conferences including CVPR, ICCV, ECCV, NeurIPS, ICLR, ICML, AAAI, BMVC, ACCV, ICIP, AVSS, ICPR, ICME, ICASSP, and ISVC.
+He served as Area Chair of WACV 2023, ECCV 2022, ICCV 2021, CVPR 2021, AAAI 2021, ICPR 2018, ICIP 2018, ICCV 2015, CVPR 2009, ICPR 2010, IV 2008, ICME 2006, and many.
+He was a panelist judge at several NSF proposal panels from 2006 to 2013, and gave keynotes in various events.